yendorf/dotnet-homework/README.md

 Important tips:
 * It is safe to assume that Advisor names are globally unique
-* We expect there to be **thousands** of advisors and accounts in the input data, so me mindful of potential performance issues.
+* We expect there to be **thousands** of advisors and accounts in the input data, so be mindful of potential performance issues.
 * An advisor who does not have any accounts should have a commission of 0.
-* It's ok to bring in a NuGet package to help with JSON parsing.
+* Other than the tests themselves, any code can be modified.

 ```
 Example input: